pyIVLS/pyIVLS/README.md

 ##	reads plugin data from ini
 ##	registers the plugins marked for loading in ini (_register function)
 #3. pyIVLS.py makes initialization of main slots and signals between plugin container and GUI.
 This includes connecting signals from plugins to the main window
+##      log signals from plugins is connected to slot addDataLog in pyIVLS_GUI.py
+##      info signals from plugins are connectend to slot show_message in pyIVLS_GUI.py
 #4. pyIVLS.py calls a public_function_exchange() from pyIVLS_container.py to provide functions from dependency plugins to the plugins that require them
 #5. pyIVLS.py calls get_plugin_info_for_settingsGUI() for adding settings widgets to main GUI window
 ##6. get_plugin_info_for_settingsGUI() is implemented in pyIVLS_container.py